ivan-osipov/ivan-osipov/README.md

 #### ⌨ As an employee:

-I'm working for [ARRIVAL](http://arrival.com/) in Robotics department on Tech Lead Engineer postion.
-We are creating robitic 🤖 [microfactories](https://arrival.com/?id=4) 🔩 to support our elictric cars 🚍 production.
-I have a lot of responsibilities there from code writing to integrations with other teams and architecture design.
+I'm working for [ARRIVAL](http://arrival.com/) on Tech Lead postion.
+We are creating radically new way of elictric vehicle design 🔩 to support the new era of robofacturing.
+I have a lot of responsibilities there from code writing & integrations with other teams to architecture design and team leading.

-#### 💰 As an investor:

-I prefer diversified long-term goal-based strategies.

 #### ⚙ As a technology lover: